0cjs/sedoc/ee/6502/README.md

   is indicated in the [1976 preliminary data sheet][ds1976] and the [2018 WDC 65C02S data sheet][ds2018], though not the [1980 data sheet][ds1980].
+- The [MCS6500 Microcomputer Family Programming Manual][pm1976] gives
+  exact details of flag set/reset behaviour for all instructions.

 Execution Cycles